CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 **Blindness**
 Is there significance in the blindness and sight given to the two men vs James and John and the disciples.

+**Two are better than one**
+There are two blind men.
+Jesus sent out the Disciples in pairs.
+It is good to have friends of a similar state

+**Son of David**
+The blind men acknowledge him as Christ.
+They know the messiah would come from David.

 Open our eye Lord!

+**Compassion and Touch**
+Throughout his ministry his compassion and touch are highlights on several occasions.
+God remembers his promises